nextweekscode/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.map asks - returns a brand new array it does not manipulate the original array you need a return statement

+.forEach - iterates through every item in an array without stopping it does not return a new array

 2. Explain the difference between a callback and a higher order function.

+call backs - are just functions that are passed into other functions as arguments

+higher order functions - recieve callbacks as parameters

 3. What is closure?

+closure is the combination of a function and the lexical environment within that function that was declared

 4. Describe the four rules of the 'this' keyword.

+1. window/global binding: when in global scope the value "this" will be window/global console - unless in strict mode then will return undefined

+2. new binding - new binding constructs a new obj and this points to it, when a function is invoked as a constructor function the new keyword "this" points to the new obj created.

+3. implicit binding - whenever a preceding dot calls a function the obj before the dot is THIS - look to the left of the dot

+4. explicit binding - when you use .call .bind .apply methods, THIS is explicitly definded

 5. Why do we need super() in an extended class?

+extends and super do what .call and .create do

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.